twiddlingbits/twr-wasm/docs/index.md

 # C/C++ Runtime for Web Assembly
-**Docs for tiny-wasm-runtime Version 2.0.1**
+**Docs for twr-wasm Version 2.0.2**

-tiny-wasm-runtime is a simple, lightweight and easy to use C/C++ library for building Web Assembly code directly with clang.
-It solves some common use cases with less work than the more feature rich emscripten. tiny-wasm-runtime is easy to understand, and has some cool features.
+twr-wasm is a simple, lightweight and easy to use C/C++ library for building Web Assembly code directly with clang.
+It solves some common use cases with less work than the more feature rich emscripten.

+twr-wasm is easy to understand, and has some cool features.
 You can input and print streaming character i/o to a `<div>` tag, use a `<canvas>` element as an ANSI terminal, or use a C/C++ 2D drawing api (that is compatible with JavaScript Canvas APIs) to draw to a `<canvas>` element.
 You can run blocking C/C++.

-tiny-wasm-runtime allows you to run C/C++ code in a web browser.
+twr-wasm allows you to run C/C++ code in a web browser.
 Legacy code, libraries, full applications, or single functions can be integrated with JavaScript and Typescript.

-tiny-wasm-runtime is designed to be used with the standard llvm clang compiler and tools.
+twr-wasm is designed to be used with the standard llvm clang compiler and tools.

+twr-wasm was previously named tiny-wasm-runtime.

 ## C++ Bouncing Balls Demo
 [View bouncing balls here](/examples/dist/balls/index.html)